nihalxkumar/learnings-notebook/src/Learning-C/Misc/flowcharts.md

 2. Decision-making: Choosing from many alternative paths
 3. Repetition/Iteration: Executing one or a group of statements in a loop iteratively

+Flowcharts are made up of different symbols that represent different elements of the program.
+The symbols are connected by arrows to show the flow of control.

 | Symbol                  | Purpose                     | Description                                                      |
 | ----------------------- | --------------------------- | ---------------------------------------------------------------- |
 | Arrow symbol            | Flow Line                   | Indicates the flow of logic by connecting symbols                |